Skip to content ↓

 We will also be focusing on Set 1, 2 and 3 sounds in preparation for our phonics test.

-As Historians we will answer the questions:
+As historians, we will answer the questions:

-As Scientists we will be:
+As Scientists we will be asking these enquiry based questions:

 As Geographers we will: